pcambra/ember-in-viewport/README.md

 This hook fires whenever the `Component` leaves the viewport.

 ### Advanced usage (options)
 The mixin comes with some options.
-Due to the way listeners and `requestAnimationFrame` is setup, you'll have to override the options this way:
+Due to the way listeners and `IntersectionObserver API` or `requestAnimationFrame` is setup, you'll have to override the options this way:

 ```js
 export default Ember.Component.extend(InViewportMixin, {